asume21/ai_code_translator/README.md

 # AI Code Translator

-**PROPRIETARY SOFTWARE - ALL RIGHTS RESERVED**

-This is a commercial product.
-Usage requires a valid license.
-Contact [Your Contact Information] for licensing inquiries.

-A powerful code translation model built on top of CodeT5, capable of translating code between different programming languages.
+A powerful open-source code translation model built on top of CodeT5, capable of translating code between different programming languages.
+Available under both AGPL-3.0 (open-source) and commercial licenses.

+## 🌟 Community & Commercial Use

+This project is dual-licensed:
+- **Open Source**: Free under AGPL-3.0 for open-source projects, research, and personal use
+- **Commercial**: Flexible commercial licensing available for business use

-## Features
+## ✨ Features

-- Multi-language code translation support
+- Accurate code translation between multiple programming languages
-- Memory-efficient training pipeline
+- Preservation of code structure and style
+- Built-in code analysis and validation
-- Support for multiple dataset formats
+- Extensible architecture for adding new languages
-- Gradient accumulation for training on limited hardware
-- Automatic dataset preprocessing
+- Community-driven improvements and extensions

 ## Requirements